dscplatform/dscframework/README.md

 A GUID is created for every sensor-broadcast, which is added to a chain, so data can be tracked as it propagates through the network.
 Every client is aware of all registered sensors in the network.

+A subscriber can choose to be load balanced.

 ## Installation

 ## Usage